todaypurpose/blog/content/posts/time-money-health.md

 ### Workout
 [Heart attack is the #1 cause of death](https://www.cdc.gov/nchs/fastats/leading-causes-of-death.htm).
 The indeniable truth is that [exercising makes you live longer](https://youtu.be/jhKZIq3SlYE?t=3880).
 It helps reduce heart attack risk, cancers, and diabetes.

 Being weak isn't fun either.
-Can't follow for this hike?
-How about cycling this mountain?s
+Can't follow for this hike for a breathtaking view?
+How about cycling up to this mountain?

 Find something you like to do **regularly** (at least 2 times a week).
 There are so many great sports you can do out there.
 You don't have to stick to one, I personally like trying a sport every 3 years and it gives me new opportunities to experience new things in different places.
 Doing a sport regularly will  also prepare you better for the future, you'll likely follow in activities with friends or even your (grand) kids.